analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

 * Stop bits: 1
 * Flow control: None

 Serial communication settings can be modified in the "MaximSDK/Libraries/Boards/MAX78002/EvKit_V1/Include/board.h" file.
 Jumper settings should be checked when modifying the default settings, such as changing from UART0 to UART1.
-Refer to the [MAX78002 Datasheet](TODO) for more details on jumper settings.
+Refer to the [MAX78002 EVKIT Datasheet](Datasheets/MAX78002EV_Rev0_prelim.pdf) for more details on jumper settings.

 ### "USB/AI" (CN3)